Plaster: Clay plaster

 Split lath was nailed with square cut lath nails, one into each framing member.
 With hand split lath the plasterer had the luxury of making lath to fit the cavity being plastered.
 Lengths of lath two to six foot are not uncommon at Economy Village.
 Hand split lath is not uniform like sawn lath.
 The straightness or waviness of the grain affected the thickness or width of each lath, and thus the spacing of the lath.
 The clay plaster rough coat varied to cover the irregular lath.
 Window and door trim as well as the mudboard (baseboard) acted as screeds.
 With the variation of the lath thickness and use of coarse straw and manure, the clay coat of plaster was thick in comparison to later lime-only and gypsum plasters.
 In Economy Village, the lime top coats are thin veneers often an eighth inch or less attesting to the scarcity of limestone supplies there.

 Clay plasters with their lack of tensile and compressive strength fell out of favor as industrial mining and technology advances in kiln production led to the exclusive use of lime and then gypsum in plaster applications.
 However, clay plasters still exist after hundreds of years clinging to split lath on rusty square nails.
-The wall variations and roughness reveal a hand-made and pleasing textured alternative to machine-made modern substrate finishes.
-But clay plaster finishes are rare and fleeting.
+The wall variations and roughness reveal a hand-made, textured alternative to machine-made modern substrate finishes, but clay plaster finishes are rare and fleeting.
 According to Martin Weaver, "Many of North America's historic building interiors … are all too often … one of the first things to disappear in the frenzy of demolition of interiors which has unfortunately come to be a common companion to 'heritage preservation' in the guise of building rehabilitation."